TheCarsonWest/TheCarsonWest.github.io/test/content/Circular Motion.md

 ### Uniform Circular Motion (UCM)

-[[Uniform Circular Motion]] is a special case where an object moves in a circular path at a constant **speed**.
-Despite the constant speed, the object is always accelerating because its [[Vectors and Motion in Two Dimensions|velocity vector]] is continuously changing direction.
+Uniform Circular Motion is a special case where an object moves in a circular path at a constant **speed**.
+Despite the constant speed, the object is always accelerating because its Vectors and Motion in Two Dimensions|velocity vector is continuously changing direction.

 ### Centripetal Acceleration

 For an object to move in a circle, there must be an acceleration directed towards the center of the circle.
 This is called **centripetal acceleration** ( $ a_c $ ).
-Without it, the object would move in a straight line tangent to the circle according to [[Newton’s First Law]].
+Without it, the object would move in a straight line tangent to the circle according to Newton’s First Law.

 The magnitude of centripetal acceleration is given by: